-Mad Science Summer Camp offers four different camp themes.
+Mad Science Summer Camp offers five different camp themes.
 Each theme is appropriate for children in grades 1-6.
 Based on your child's interests, you can choose a theme which offers a variety of topics or one that offers an in depth learning experience on one topic.

-"BEASTS, BRIDGES & BREWS"
+"BEASTS, BRIDGES, AND BREWS"

 "CLAWS, CODES & CONSTELLATIONS"

 A week of sleuthing, investigation and discovery awaits campers.
 Secret code wheels, Morse code and hidden messages will be revealed.
 We will hunt down animal tracks and follow scent trails during a day of nature discoveries.
 A renewed appreciation for the earth and the role science can play in preserving our planet will emerge.
 The wonders of gravity, balance and how science affects the sports we play will be explored.
 Help protect our good friend Eggbert as he joins us in sport.
 The marvels of astronomy and our solar system will be explored as we investigate the cosmos.

 Daily themes include:

 Mad Messages – Children learn about cryptography and codes and other methods of hiding our true message.
 Create and pass secret messages using a code wheel, write messages that can only be revealed by chemical means and learn how we can use colours to disguise our words.
 Campers will put their new found skills to the test as they solve the great slime mystery, cracking the chemical code and making their very own ooey gooey slime.